 There’s a sense of satisfaction present amongst many a British film fan to see the wonderful Olivia Colman finally get the credit she deserves.
-For we’ve been watching her illuminate the screen for several years now, in such nuanced roles, moving seamlessly between comedy and drama – and thanks to Yorgos Lanthimos, who knows talent when he sees it, Colman is being talked up as a potential Oscar nominee for her fantastic turn in The Favourite.
+For we’ve been watching her illuminate the screen for several years now, in such nuanced roles, moving seamlessly between comedy and drama – and thanks to Yorgos Lanthimos, who knows talent when he sees it, Colman won an Oscar for her fantastic turn in The Favourite.
 Here we celebrate her wonderful career, and look back over her five best performances to date.

-Hyde Park on Hudson – What is it about Colman and playing royalty?
+HYDE PARK ON HUDSON – What is it about Olivia Colman and playing royalty?
 Not just in The Favourite, or in the forthcoming series of The Crown, she also played Queen Elizabeth in the underrated period drama Hyde Park on Hudson, directed by Roger Michell.
 Considering the cast consists of Bill Murray and Laura Linney, for her to stand out in the way that she was, and hold her own against the aforementioned Hollywood heavyweights, suggested she has a real future in films of this nature.
 Which, it has proven, has been the case.

-The Lobster – This was Colman’s first collaboration with Yorgos Lanthimos, and you could tell right away it was a match made in heaven.
-For the filmmaker’s foremost ability is to blend surrealism with raw human emotion, and in Colman he has an actress who walks that line perfectly, somebody who can be overstated and whimsical, and then enrich her characters with an underlying poignancy.
+THE LOBSTER – This was Colman’s first collaboration with Yorgos Lanthimos, and you could tell right away it was a match made in heaven.
+For the filmmaker’s foremost ability is to blend surrealism with raw human emotion, and in Olivia Colman he has an actress who walks that line perfectly, somebody who can be overstated and whimsical, and then enrich her characters with an underlying poignancy.